flimflam-austin/hugo-cms-test/content/quick_reads/20201026-abigail-becomes-abigail-adams/index.md

   - order: 0
     useCheckmark: false
     body: >-
-      > _“A people fired … with love of their country and of liberty, a zeal for the public good, and a noble emulation of glory, will not be disheartened or dispirited by a succession of unfortunate events.
-But … may we learn by defeat the power of becoming invincible.”_
+      <div><blockquote><em>“A people fired … with love of their country and of
+      liberty, a zeal for the public good, and a noble emulation of glory, will not be disheartened or dispirited by a succession of unfortunate events.
+      But … may we learn by defeat the power of becoming invincible.”</em></blockquote><p></p></div>
     citation: ABIGAIL ADAMS
     _key: 6b48a2b6bb78
   - order: 1
     useCheckmark: true
     body: >-
-      On October 25, 1764, Abigail Smith marries John Adams, a union that spans the American Revolution & independence, presidencies, and continents.
+      <div><p>On October 25, 1764, Abigail Smith marries John Adams, a union
+      that spans the American Revolution &amp; independence, presidencies, and continents.
 Anti-slavery and pro-women rights, Abigail remained not only a key advisor to her husband, the nation's second president, but friend of Pres.
-George Washington, his wife Martha, & Pres.
-Thomas Jefferson.
+George Washington, his wife Martha, &amp; Pres.
+Thomas Jefferson.</p><p></p></div>
     citation: VIEW SOURCES
     _key: c12c2e1f39c7